Follow

 PvP Analysis

-Behold, arguably the best charge move in the game: Hydro Cannon (40 Energy, 2.25 DPE).
+Behold, one of the best charge moves in the game: Hydro Cannon (40 Energy, 2 DPE).
 This is the main highlight of Blastoise, and is almost mandatory if you want Blastoise to perform at its peak potential.
 Hydro Pump is a lot slower and less efficient in comparison; if you're gonna use Blastoise then trade for one with Hydro Cannon, or don't use Blastoise at all.

 Purification Cost